RaghibMrz/Brain-Age-Prediction/README.md

 - `python script_plain.py`

 The second command should launch an interactive tkinter window which allows you to choose a file, please choose an appropriate volume file returned from a SynthSeg segmentation.

+The demos folder contains some SynthSeg volume which you can use to trial the code.